Leviathan321/opensbt-core/README.md

 Follow the steps desribed  [here](https://git.fortiss.org/fortissimo/ff1_testing/ff1_carla) to integrate CARLA.

-### Usage

-The results are written in the *results* folder.

-### Example

-### Testing a SUT in Carla Simulator
+### Example Usage: Testing a SUT in Carla Simulator

+#### Creating the experiment

+1. Integrating the Simulator/SUT

+2. Defining a fitness function

+3. Defining a testing scenario

+(3. Integrating a search method)

+#### Running the search

-To run search with a scenario in carla we have implemented two examples  where a pedestrian crosses the lane of the ego.
-In one the environment is modified, and the other only the pedestrians speed and host speed is modified.
+We demonstrate the search with a scenario in carla where a pedestrian crosses the lane of the ego car.

-To
+To run search with the predefined search configuration use:

 ```
 python run.py -e 1
 ```
-### Running search on MOO Problem

-Run the following to execute search with a mathematical multobjective problem.
+The results are written in the *results* folder.

+To change the search space, the search method and termination creteria run the following.
 ```
-python run.py -e 2
+python run.py -e 1 -a 1 -min 0 0 -max 10 2 -m "SpeedEgo" "SpeedPed" -t "01:00:00"
 ```

+#### Analyzing the results

+TODO

 ### Optional Parameters TODO update